Linux Bridge - how it works

 - A forwarding plane: used to process incoming input frames from the ports, forward them to the network port by making a forwarding decision based on the MAC learning database.

 - MAC learning database: used to keep track of the host locations in the LAN.

 For each unicast mac address, bridge maintains a mac learning database to decide which ports to forward based on MAC addresses, and if it can’t find an entry for a given mac address, it will broadcast the frame to all ports except the one where it received the frame from.

-There are two main configuration subsystems to do bridges:
+There are three main configuration subsystems to do bridges: